Suraj520/cv-nlp-basics-to-advanced/README.md

 19. License Plate Text Recognition using CRNN in PyTorch.
 20. Image captioning using LSTMs in PyTorch.
 21. Machine Translation using LSTMs in PyTorch.
+22. DeepNLP Starter 04 - Transformers in PyTorch.